Meet the Team

 I have recently completed a PhD in Ancient History at Cardiff University, focusing on the influence of contemporary political and colonial ideas on British historical writing about ancient Greece.
 Prior to that, I studied for a degree in History and Ancient History, followed by an MA in History (also at Cardiff), and in 2009 won a scholarship to study at the British School at Rome.
 My research interests include, but are not confided to, the following: European perceptions of antiquity from the eighteenth century to the present, the influence of Classical antiquity on debates about empire, and warfare and imperialism in the ancient world.

 I studied folklore and Celtic literature at Aberystwyth, the University of Pennsylvania and Oxford.
 I now live in Wales and lecture at Cardiff University for the School of History, Archaeology & Religion & the School of Welsh.
 My areas of research include Celtic studies, the history of magic and the history & practice of folklore.
-I have also taught adult learners for many years in the Centre for Lifelong Learning on many diverse topics including Gothic literature, witchcraft and shamanism.
+I have also taught adult learners for many years with Continuing & Professional Education on many diverse topics including Gothic literature, witchcraft and shamanism.
 I have written several books on aspects of Welsh folklore and have been a professional consultant on matters folklore to TV and media production companies.
 My personal website is www.juliettewood.com.

 I have an MA and PhD in Medieval Studies from the Graduate Centre for Medieval Studies at the University of Reading.
 My PhD thesis focuses on unequal marriage in France c.
 1200, using historical and literary sources.
 I have previously taught at the University of Reading.
 I am also the founder of The Reading Medievalist a postgraduate and early-career journal.
 My research interests focus on the development of royal power, noblewomen, marriage and religious patronage in France: I am particularly interested in the way that charters and religious patronage can reveal marital relationships and female power.
 I take an interdisciplinary approach using a range of historical sources, including legal treatises, charters and chronicles alongside literary texts in order to gain an insight into the middle ages.